Leave the Worries of Tomorrow Behind You Today!

 If you have a blended family (i.e., stepchildren), YOU MUST HAVE A WILL.

-Leave the your worries of tomorrow behind you today – don’t wait – call us now!
+Leave your worries of tomorrow behind you today - don't wait - call us now!

 Call Today to Schedule a Consultation to start your will!

-Many of our clients aren’t great with computers so please feel free to still call to schedule a consultation.
+Many of our clients aren't great with computers, so please feel free to call to schedule a consultation.
 Whatever is easiest for you!

 Life Documents

-Every person above the age of eighteen (18) should have two legal documents to protect them during their lifetime.
+Every person above eighteen (18) should have two legal documents to protect them during their lifetime.

 The most crucial life document is the Power of Attorney or “POA.”
 A power of attorney can come in many forms and may “spring” into action at different points in your lifetime.
 It is essential to consult with an attorney on the appropriate form of POA for you and your family.
 Without a POA, Kentucky law requires your family to apply for guardianship and to endure a jury trial where a judge must order a person to handle your affairs.
 This can have devastating effects on your family and mental health.
 Having a proper POA in place can prevent this type of trial.

 Life documents must be notarized and include particular language to protect your rights.
 Contact a licensed Kentucky attorney to prepare your documents today.
-But you don’t want to wait and get your documents together, you want to have these documents ready when you need them.
-There is nothing worse for a family than not having direction during crisis.
+But you don't want to wait and get your documents together; you want to have them ready when you need them.
+Nothing is worse for a family than not having direction during a crisis.
 Make sure you get these documents taken care of as soon as possible!

 Call Today to Schedule a Consultation with the Dixie Law Group’s local legal team to talk about your documents today!